Mushrooms Emerge from Underground

 Safest Recreational Drug

-The 2017 Global Drug Survey (examining data from over 50 countries) concluded that magic mushrooms are the safest recreational drug in the world: Dramatically less likely to require post-usage medical treatment than alcohol, LSD, cocaine or opioids like OxyContin.
+The 2017 Global Drug Survey (examining data from over 50 countries) concluded that magic mushrooms are the safest recreational drug in the world: dramatically less likely to require post-usage medical treatment than alcohol, LSD, cocaine or opioids like OxyContin.
 Studies also show that there are no significant abuse concerns: they’re non-addictive and non-toxic to the body’s organs.
 And while psilocybin’s effects are similar to LSD, it’s less strong and long lasting, and doesn’t carry the negative cultural baggage.
 And crucial to many wellness consumers: They’re natural, rather than concocted in a lab.
 However, very few would argue that this should be seen as license to “try a pile of shrooms at home” as the positive effects in clinical trials have much to do with correct dosage, setting and supervision.

 Movement on Legal Front

 The legal status of magic mushrooms varies complexly worldwide.
-The UN categorizes them as Schedule 1 drugs, and most countries regulate or prohibit them – but with much selective enforcement.
+The UN categorizes them as Schedule 1 drugs, so most countries regulate or prohibit them – but with much selective enforcement.
 However, they’re legal in countries like Spain, the Czech Republic, Jamaica, Costa Rica and Austria; and while technically illegal in the Netherlands, a loophole means the sale of “magic truffles” is rampant.
 Some interesting legalization action is now underway: a measure to decriminalize them in California has cleared the first hurdle for the ballot in 2018, and there is a push to put them on the Oregon ballot in 2020 (for use in organized clinics, not at home).
 We know that with cannabis legalization where California went, so went much of the U.S. And when you wrap your mind around how fast and radically laws and attitudes toward cannabis have recently changed, you can see how a safe, evidence-backed psychoactive like magic mushrooms might soon see a similar legal and mindset shift.

 Microdosing: Straight Outta Silicon Valley

 Microdosing psilocybin (and other psychedelics) means taking very small amounts (maybe 1/10th of a dose) every few days over several months.
-It doesn’t cause a consciousness-altering trip, but is designed to be large enough to affect thinking, creativity, problem solving, connection to others and anxiety.
+It doesn’t cause a consciousness-altering trip, but is designed to be large enough to affect thinking, creativity, problem solving, connection to others, and anxiety.
 It’s all about cognitive enhancement – a biohacking of the brain – so it’s no surprise it was pioneered among Silicon Valley professionals, whether engineers or artists.
 Popularized by Ayelet Waldman’s 2017 book A Really Good Day, microdosing is now spreading around the world, attracting white-collar professional experimenters far beyond some “druggie” fringe.

 YouTube tutorials and Reddit groups on how to microdose mushrooms are spawning.
 Tech entrepreneur, Paul Austin, a professional microdosing coach, offers Skype consulting sessions and an online course through his website The Third Wave – and is building a Microdosing App that will track people’s progress and experiences.
 And if no formal studies have analyzed the science behind microdosing, that will change in 2018 as UK-based nonprofit the Beckley Foundation undertakes the first research.